Autumn statement 2024

 Corporate tax and business reliefs

-The autumn Statement also included business-focused measures, notably targeting National Insurance (NI) contributions and corporate tax structures.
+The Autumn Statement also included business-focused measures, notably targeting National Insurance (NI) contributions and corporate tax structures.

 • Increase in employer NI contributions: Employer NI has been raised to 15%, with a threshold drop to £5,000, which will impact larger companies most significantly